 Responsible (delegates as necessary) for the development of the Inspection and Communication Plan.

+Identifies the need for an IMC 0375 Coordination Panel (also referred to as Panel) and recommends the institution of a Panel to the Regional Administrator, as needed.

+Regional Administrator

+Approves the institution of an IMC 0375 Coordination Panel, as needed.

+Selects the Chairman of the Panel and establishes the Panel’s composition and responsibilities.

-Identifies the need for an IMC Regional AdministratorDirector, Division of Inspection and Regional Support (DIRS), NRR.
+Director, Division of Inspection and Regional Support (DIRS), NRR.

 Concurs with the Regional decision to implement this IMC and any associated inspection plan.

+Consults with the DRP Director to recommend instituting an IMC 0375 Coordination Panel.

 Director, Division of Operating Reactor Licensing (DORL), NRR.

 Coordinates staff reviews of licensing actions and, where applicable, staff interaction with other Federal agencies (e.g. FEMA, EPA, DHS, DOJ,) pursuant to any applicable memoranda of understanding.

+Serves as Vice Chairman of the 0375 Coordination Panel, if instituted.

-Director, Division of Preparedness and Response (DPR), Office of Nuclear Security and Incident Response (NSIR).
+04.06 Director, Division of Preparedness and Response (DPR), Office of Nuclear Security and Incident Response (NSIR).

 Coordinates with FEMA and the Region regarding the offsite infrastructure and emergency preparedness capabilities to support plant restart in accordance with IMC-1601, “Communication and Coordination Protocol for Determining the Status of Offsite Emergency Preparedness Following a Natural Disaster, Malevolent Act, or Extended Plant Shutdown.”

-Director, Division of Security Operations (DSO), NSIR.
+04.07 Director, Division of Security Operations (DSO), NSIR.

 Concurs on the security inspection plan developed by the Region and coordinates with the Director, Division of Reactor Safety in the appropriate Region for the conduct of those inspections.

+04.08 Chairman, IMC 0375 Coordination Panel

+Coordinates the Panel’s activities and develops an IMC 0375 Coordination Plan to assign responsibilities and schedule any necessary actions and interactions with the licensee and outside organizations.

-04.08 In conjunction with the Director of the Division of Operating Reactor Licensing (Vice Chairman), ensures that the Regional Administrator and Director of NRR are directly involved, when appropriate, in agency policy or regulatory oversight decisions.
+b.
+In conjunction with the Director of the Division of Operating Reactor Licensing (Vice Chairman), ensures that the Regional Administrator and Director of NRR are directly involved, when appropriate, in agency policy or regulatory oversight decisions.

 0375-05 BACKGROUND

-An operating commercial nuclear power plant may shut down for a variety of reasons, potentially involving events or conditions not directly related to performance.
-The maintenance required to return the plant to service during such outages could be outside the realm of what is accomplished during shorter planned outages such as refueling outages (RFO) and could be complicated by unanticipated technical or design issues that may have resulted in the shutdown. , guidance from IMC 0350 had been used in combination with informal guidance to oversee plants in extended shutdowns. extended shutdown is not related to
+An operating commercial nuclear power plant may shut down for a variety of reasons, potentially involving events or conditions not directly related to a significant performance and/or operational concern.
+The maintenance required to return the plant to service during such outages could be outside the realm of what is accomplished during shorter planned outages such as refueling outages (RFO) and could be complicated by unanticipated technical or design issues that may have resulted in the shutdown.

+Prior to 2011, guidance from IMC 0350 had been used in combination with informal guidance to oversee plants in extended shutdowns.
+If an extended shutdown is not related to

-significant performance , IMC 0350 and the negative connotations associated with the extent of increased oversight are not appropriate.
-IMC guidance assist the regional offices in anticipating the impact on routine ROP activities and developing innovative approaches to implementing the ROP.
-While a plant in extended shutdown is still assessed using , the guidance in this chapter will help maintain consistent, reliable, and transparent oversight.
+significant performance and/or operational concerns, IMC 0350 and the negative connotations associated with the extent of increased oversight are not appropriate.
+IMC 0351 guidance was established in 2011 to assist the regional offices in anticipating the impact on routine ROP activities and developing innovative approaches to implementing the ROP.
+The staff revised this IMC in November 2015 in response to lessons learned from the San Onofre steam generator tube degradation event.
+The staff also revised the numbering of this IMC to IMC 0375 in response to feedback that the negative connotation of IMC 0350 was inferred on plants operating under IMC 0351 due to the similarity in numbering.
+While a plant in extended shutdown (under IMC 0375) is still assessed using IMC 0305, the guidance in this chapter will help maintain consistent, reliable, and transparent oversight.